Sharing God’s Goodness and Generosity

 The congregation started a program called ministry mile, focused on serving anyone living within one mile of the church who would benefit from assistance.
 This led to initiatives for weekend lunch programs, summer youth groups, and many more actionable ideas.

-The relationship between FUMC Grapevine and TMF continues to be strong and productive, from financing for a new sanctuary to the church’s investments in the methodist Loan Fund.
+The relationship between FUMC Grapevine and TMF continues to be strong and productive, from financing for a new sanctuary to the church’s investments in the Methodist Loan Fund.

-“Our church invests in the Methodist Loan Fund for more than favorable rates,” said FUNC Grapevine Senior Pastor John Mollet.
+“Our church invests in the Methodist Loan Fund for more than favorable rates,” said FUMC Grapevine Senior Pastor John Mollet.
 “We’ve seen first-hand the important work TMF supports using funds from the interest on those investments.
 Two of our pastors have benefited from their experience with TMF’s Leadership Ministry program, and TMF has supported our rapidly growing Hispanic Ministry with grant funding.”

 “We know TMF is using its funds to develop and support programs that will make an impact on many ministers, lay leaders and congregations,” Mollet added.
 “They have truly made a difference in the ministry of our church.”
 FUMC Grapevine is a very different church than it was in 2005.
 Instead of being satisfied with the status quo, the congregation is committed to sharing what they have with others – whether it’s in the form of money or volunteers or leadership or any combination of the three.
 If there’s a need in the community, they find a way to serve.